dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![river](./images/graffiti_river.png)

 I drew this for Grant.
-I don’t remember what I was trying to do.
+I don't remember what I was trying to do.
 I think it was a river in a desert, but ended up looking like a flag.

 ![audioslave album cover](./images/graffiti_audioslave.png)